 The hub is completely free for anyone to operate with an amateur radio license and supports emergency communications, recreational communications, and special events such as Edge of Space Sciences Balloon launches.

-The system is centered in Denver, Colorado providing excellent radio coverage through various repeaters in Colorado, but is not limited to Colorado.
+The system is centered in Denver, Colorado providing excellent state wide coverage through various repeaters in Colorado, but is not limited to Colorado.
 We have many other repeaters that are tied into the system via the various modes in various locations.
 Anyone or any system can link in from around the world.
 Please see the Repeaters page for all of the current permanent links, status updates on operational status of the repeaters, and the Connections page for link systems.

 The project is carried out as a group effort between